Financial-Times/ebi/README.md

 This repo uses [prettier](https://prettier.io/) for code formatting.
 To make the most of this when working locally:

 -   Install the `prettier-vscode` extension in the extension side bar
--   Update your settings to format files on save, this will check your file meets the prettier guidelines and will fix it if it doesn't each time you save it.
-You can update the format on save setting at `Code` --> `Settings` --> update `"editor.formatOnSave": true`
+-   Update your settings to format files on save.
+This will check your file meets the prettier guidelines and will fix it each time you save.
+You can update the setting at `Code` --> `Preferences` --> `Settings` --> update `"editor.formatOnSave": true`